-Congratulations on your purchase of the Draco Semi-Automatic Pistol.
+Congratulations on your purchase of an AK-Style Semi-Automatic Rifle.
 With proper care and handling, it will give you many years of long, reliable service.
+Confirm the ammunition you load into your firearm and magazines matches exactly with the caliber designation on your firearm.
+NOTICE: AK-style rifles are chambered in several calibers.